johnpankowicz/govmetting-testbfg-2/frontend/clientapp/src/assets/docs/setup.md

   - "Todo Tree" by Gruntfuggly - shows TODO lines in code (optional)
   - "Powershell" by Microsoft - for debugging Powershell build scripts (optional)

-## Run clientapp standalone
+## Build/run/debug Angular client

 - Open the project folder in VsCode
-- Install NPM packages:
-  - Open a terminal pane in VsCode
+- Open a terminal pane
-  - cd frontend/clientapp
+- > cd frontend/clientapp
-  - npm install
+- > npm install
-- Complile and run clientapp
-  - npm start
+- > npm start
+- To debug, set debug launch configuration to "clientapp Standalone"and press F5.

+By default, clientapp will call stub services instead of calling the WebApp API.

+## Build/run/debug .Net Web API server

+- Select menu item View -> Command Pallete (or ctrl-shift-P)
+- Select "Tasks: Run Task" -> "build-webapp"
-- In the debug panel, set launch configuration "clientapp Standalone"
+- In the debug panel, set launch configuration "WebApp"
 - Press F5 (debug) or Ctrl-F5 (run without debugging)
-  - OR open a browser to localhost:4200

-By default, clientapp will call stub services instead of calling the WebApp API.

-## Run clientapp & WebApp

-- Download the test data from <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a> Put them in a sibling folder to the project named "TESTDATA".
-These are media files that should not be committed to Github.
-You can also download them from <a hfre="https://1drv.ms/u/s!AqN2hZ8PFCAag_pd_5aXKqav1FFN_Q?e=YOAjGV"> OneDrive. </a>
+## Debug Angular client and .Net server together

 - In frontend/clientapp/app.module.ts, change "isAspServerRunning" from false to true.
-- Build projects:
-  - Ctrl-Shift-P
-  - Select "Tasks: Run Task"
-  - Select "build-webapp" or "Build All"
-- Start clientapp (if it's not already running)
+- Start clientapp as above
-  - cd frontend/clientapp
-  - npm start
 - In the debug panel, set launch configuration "WebApp & clientapp"
 - Press F5 (debug) or Ctrl-F5 (run without debugging)
 - Chrome browser will open.
 Ignore temporary message "Site can't be reached" and wait for clientapp to display.

-### Notes
+## Notes

-"build-webapp" builds WebApp.
+- "Tasks: Run Task" -> "build-webapp" builds WebApp.

-"Build All" builds all projects.
-Like build-webapp, it installs NuGet packages as needed.
+- "Tasks: Run Task" -> "Build All" builds all .Net projects.
+- Before the builds, NuGet packages are installed.
 Check each terminal window for errors and re-run if needed.
-There is a known race condition bug in restoring multiple NuGet packages aysnchronously.
+NuGet packages are installed aysnchronously and there is a known race condition bug.

-Setting "isAspServerRunning" to true, tells clientapp to call the WebApp API instead of the stub services.
+- When "isAspServerRunning" is set to true, clientapp call the WebApp API instead of the stub services.

-The sub-folders on Google drive are for testing WebApp.
-The files are for testing WorkflowApp.

-clientapp is served by the webpack-dev-server.
+- clientapp is served by the webpack-dev-server.
 WebApp uses the Kestrel server.
-But Kestrel proxies clientapp requests to the webpack-dev-server.
+Kestrel proxies clientapp requests to the webpack-dev-server.

-## Run WorkflowApp
+# Run WorkflowApp

 - Install <a href="https://www.ffmpeg.org"> FFmpeg. </a>.
 This is for processing audio & video files.
 - Download the test files from <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a>
 - In the debug panel, set launch configuration "WorkflowApp"
 - Press F5 (debug) or Ctrl-F5 (run without debugging)

-### Notes
+## Notes

 When WorkflowApp first starts, it creates a folder "DATAFILES" and within it the following 3 sub-folders:

-- RECEIVED - Any files placed within this folder will be automatically processed.
-- PROCESSING - This contains work folders for processing.
-- COMPLETED - Completed files are placed here.

-The following setting within appsettings.json tells it to copy test files to DATAFILES/RECEIVED.
-The test files include a PDF transcript and an MP4 recording of sample meeetings.
+The following setting within appsettings.json tells it to copy test files to DATAFILES.
+The test files include a sample PDF transcript and an MP4 recording of meeetings.

         "InitializeWithTestData": true,

 WorkflowApp pre-processes the transcript and produces a JSON file with the extracted data.
 If you have set up a <a href="about?id=setup#GoogleCloud">Google Cloud account, </a> it will transcribe the MP4 recording.
-You will find the results of both in the DATAFILES\PROCESSING folder.
+You will find the results of both in the DATAFILES folder.

-You will note that the initial MP4 transcript and its transcription are spilt into 3-minute work segments.
+You will note that the initial MP4 transcript and its transcription are split into 3-minute work segments.
 This is to allow multiple volunteers to work simultaneously on proofreading the transcription.

-### Process new recordings
+## Process new recordings

 Besides the test files on Google Drive, you can process your own recordings of meetings:

 - Obtain a recording in mp4 format of a government meeting.
 - Name the file as follows: "country_state_county_municipality_agency_language-code_date.mp4".
 - For example: "USA_ME_LincolnCounty_BoothbayHarbor_Selectmen_en_2017-01-09.mp4".
-- Put the file in "DATAFILES/RECEIVED"
+- Put the file in "DATAFILES"
 - In BackEnd/WorkflowApp/appsettings.json, set the following properites:
   - "InitializeWithTestData": false
   - "RequireManagerApproval": false